hytech-racing/amk_tools/README.md

 The user can build a CAN message from scratch, or go to File -> Import JSON or Import Raw and work from an existing message.

 The user can export the message by File -> Export JSON or Export Raw (The default directory is the downloads folder).

+There are example files in msg_editor/data that you can import.